Expert Advice On Improving Your Home

 Ways to Save Money on HVAC Costs

 • Keep your system clean.
-Regularly cleaning grills, condenser fan blades, indoor evaporator coil, and ductwork helps your HVAC system run efficiently and lowers your risk of mold.
-The National Air Duct Cleaners Association recommends cleaning your HVAC system when it starts to look dirty.
+Keeping your condenser fan blades, ductwork, grills, and indoor evaporator coil clean helps your system function optimally and reduces the chance of mold growth.
+The National Air Duct Cleaners Association recommends that you clean your HVAC system when it starts to look dirty.

 • Change the position of your blinds seasonally.
 Leaving your blinds open during the colder months allows passive solar heating to warm your home.
-Closing the blinds in warmer seasons helps prevent some heat from getting inside.
-Doing both helps decrease the strain on your HVAC system.
+Closing the blinds during the summer helps prevent the heat from getting inside.
+Doing both helps decrease the strain on your HVAC.

 ServiceCost